 For your convenience, we have already shampooed and conditioned your extensions for your first install.
 We highly recommend co-washing your extensions at least twice a week to gently cleanse and add essential moisture back into your hair.
 When co-washing your hair, wet your hair with warm water and use a generous amount of moisturizing conditioner.
 Be sure to scrunch the ends with conditioner and run your fingers through the hair in a downward motion from top to bottom to avoid any tangling.
 Comb the conditioner through with a wide-toothed comb.
 Rinse thoroughly with cold water.
 Gently pat dry with a towel to remove any excess water.
 Then, allow your hair to air dry naturally.
 To avoid damaging your extensions, do not rub the hair to dry or use heat from a blow dryer.

 For extra protection of your wefts and to minimize shedding, we recommend your wefts be sealed for your first install.
 We also recommend resealing your wefts before reinstalling your hair.
 Apply the sealant to the top and both sides of the weft.
 This guarantees a tightly sealed weft that will minimize shedding dramatically.
 There are several weft sealants on the market, but Dritz Fray Check or Aleene’s Fabric Fusion work great for sealing wefts as well.
-If you don’t want to take care of this yourself, we offer a Weft Sealing Service to save you time.

 We highly suggest a licensed cosmetologist install wefted hair.
 We advise you NOT to cut or sew through your wefts because this can cause shedding to occur.
 If it is necessary to cut your wefts, we recommend sealing the cut part with weft glue.
 When combing your wefts, hold the top to prevent any tension from pulling and always start from the ends working your way up.